Simularia/medea/README.md

   - = "csv" : it tries to read a *csv* file.
   - by default (by omitting the field or filling it with an invalid value) it tries to read a *csv* file.
 - `windOutputFile`: string containing the path to the output file where meteo and emission information for each source and species are saved (`="./test/metout.csv"`);
-- `mode`: (integer number or string) medea mode for the model choice:
+- `mode`: (integer number or string) MEDEA mode for the model choice:
   - 0 or "spray" ⟶ spray;
   - 1 or "calpuff" ⟶ calpuff;
   - 2 or "impact" ⟶ impact;